OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     subjectText = subjectText.replace("RE: ", "");
     ```

-6. Now that the email data has been formatted to our liking, let's add a row to the email table.
+6. Now that the email data has been formatted, add a row to the email table.
 Add the following code to the end of your script, before the closing `}`.

     ```TypeScript
     // Add the parsed text to the table. table.addRow(-1, [dateReceived, dayName, from, subjectText]);
     ```

-7. Finally, let's make sure the PivotTable is refreshed.
+7. Finally, make sure the PivotTable is refreshed.
 Add the following code to the end of your script, before the closing `}`:

     ```TypeScript
     // Refresh the PivotTable to include the new row.